xyzcoder/xyzcoder.github.io/_posts/2022-07-15-cdc-using-debezium-server-mysql-kinesis-part2-single-kinesis-stream.md

 - Kinesis
 - DataPipeline
 tags:
-- ''
 - CDC
 - Kinesis
 - Debezium
 - DataPipeline
-- SingleStreamMultipleTables
 description: |-
   In my previous post, we saw how we can stream Mysql table changes to
     Kinesis using Debezium.
-But the problem there is, that we need to configure 1 kinesis stream for 1 table.
+But the problem there is, that we need to configure one kinesis stream for one table.
 So the number of streams are going to increase and maintainability decreases.
 So in this post, we will see how we can address that problem and stream multiple tables data into a single stream.
 ---